-Having acknowledged this imbalance, I urge the DPE to modify the EIA process to provide the means for the general public to have more influence and power to truly drive regional development goals, the scope of major projects, the merits or otherwise of proposals and the required consent conditions for approvals.
+Having acknowledged this imbalance, we urge the DPE to modify the EIA process to provide the means for the general public to have more influence and power to truly drive regional development goals, the scope of major projects, the merits or otherwise of proposals and the required consent conditions for approvals.
 At the moment when a proponent first liaises with the DPE the project proposal is essentially already set; so therefore the so-called 'community engagement' comes too late and is tokenistic.
 The dye is already cast, with the proponent basically defending their project's location, scope and design.

-Based on personal experience, I know that many farmers and rural communities directly affected by mining projects are denied natural justice.
+Many farmers and rural communities directly affected by mining projects are denied natural justice.
 When miners know they have the legal right to explore or develop, their attitude tends to be authoritarian and the farmer is typically not treated with respect and is effectively rendered powerless.
 There is little sense of a collaborative approach.
 For the EIA process to have credibility and integrity this imbalance must be addressed.